Frequently Asked Questions

 Q: Can I download the Ashland Public Transit Brochure?
 The most current brochure is available here to download.

 Q: What Type Of Service Is Available?
 Ashland Transit Service offers Shared Ride Service.
-When you call the dispatcher please tell them what type of trip you will need: Subscription, Demand Response, or Same Day.
+When you call the dispatcher please tell them what type of trip you will need: Subscription, Pre-scheduled, or Same Day.

 Q: How Do We Operate?
 Ashland Transit provides origin to destination service.
 This means that we will pick you up at your curb and drop off at the curb of your destination and provide door to door service when requested.
 We do not enter any private or public buildings.
 When we are busy, we may stop and pick up other passengers along the way.
 You should always allow extra time to reach your destination.

 Q: Do I Have To Be A Senior Citizen Or Disabled To Ride The Service?
 No, anyone can use the service offered by Ashland Transit.
 We are a city-wide public transit service offered to all citizens in the area.

 Q: What Are the Hours of Operation?
 We are open Monday through Friday 6:00 a.m. to 9:00 p.m., Saturdays 8:00 a.m. to 9:00 p.m.
 We are closed on Sundays and major holidays.

 Q: What Does It Cost To Ride?
 A pre-scheduled trip for one General Public passenger is $3.00 for a one-way in-town trip.
 If you request an extra stop, it is an additional fare.
 A “same day” trip for one General Public passenger is $5.00.
 Each extra stop is an additional fare.